Cordelia, the Codonanthe devosiana

 Meet Cordelia!
 She’s got a PhD in evolutionary biology and knows A LOT of science.
 Preferring to spend her time doing fieldwork out in the open rather than data entry in a lab, Cordelia sends long trailing green tendrils out of her pot.
 Brains and beauty mix with this one when she becomes covered in lovely white flowers!
 Cordelia has struck up a symbiotic relationship with the ants she studies and her epiphytic self would love to tell you all about it.

-We recommend planting this plug in our regular potting soil.
+We recommend planting this plug in our Epiphyte soil.

 - Codonanthe plant has a special relationship with ants and is often found growing epiphytically in ant nests in the more Southern Americas.
 The ants are attracted to the sugars produced at the base of the sepals and bring seeds back to the nest where they germinate.
 The epiphytic codonanthe plant's roots help hold the ant nest together.
 Symbiosis!